-Alya is a beautiful 23 yr. old, Haflinger Pony cross, with all the intelligence that breed characterizes.
+Alya is a beautiful Haflinger Pony cross, with all the intelligence that breed characterizes.
 She adores children, and can often be found with young rider on her back or schooling our volunteers.

-Dtsara is a 23 yr. old Arabian, who arrived here with her half-sister, Pliska, and her son, Zeus, when their pasture was threatened from the Black Forest Fire, in 2013.
+Dtsara is an Arabian, who arrived here with her half-sister, Pliska, and her son, Zeus, when their pasture was threatened from the Black Forest Fire, in 2013.
 She and her sister are inseparable and you can always look for them side-by-side eating hay or out in pasture.
 She adapts well to new situations, and is always ready to learn.

 Lola has been with us after her barn burned down.
 She’s a sensitive Appaloosa lady, and likes to be asked gently to be groomed and have her feet cleaned.
 She is the defender of both Ayla and Stormy, and will not put up with any bullying on either.

-Stormy was a therapeutic donkey for a child with Asperger’s, before we brought her here to HDR ten years ago.
+Stormy was a therapeutic donkey before retiring to HDR.
 She is a gentle lady and will quietly walk beside you wherever you want to go, without a halter and lead.
-She now shares her days with her pony buddy Alya, hanging out and eating hay.

 Hollywood is a favorite among HDR staff and volunteers.
-This Solid Paint-Bred, 15 yr. old beauty has a beautiful heart too, and is our go-to horse for riders of all ages.
+This Solid Paint-Bred beauty has a beautiful heart too, and is our go-to horse for riders of all ages.
 Always up for a nuzzle, Hollywood loves to be loved on, and will cross the pen if you call her.

-Lil, a 14 yr old Mangalarga, arrived here with Gray.
+Lil, a Mangalarga, arrived here with Gray.
 Though she likes to hang out with Hollywood, Roxie, and Gracie, she also likes some quiet time and is often located sunning herself in one of the sheds.

 Roxie is Comet’s lead mare, and he is never far from her side.
 A flashy liver chestnut Morgan, Roxie is a favorite of our riders, who all note her smooth trot, which is especially nice to middle-aged backsides.